cancerbits/ressler2024_neobcc/Rmd/README.md

 # Before you start:

+We provide here all the code to re-run the analysis and plots presented in Ressler et al. 2024.
+Before starting, you can chose to either request the raw data on [EGA](https://ega-archive.org/datasets/EGAD50000000371) and pre-process them following the instruction bellow, or download the pre-processed `R object` on [GEO]() and run the notebooks for each of the figure.

+## Start from raw data
+The raw data can be downloaded here [EGA](https://ega-archive.org/datasets/EGAD50000000371) upon request.

-## Build the references for transfer of annotations
+### Build the references for transfer of annotations

-### Tabula Sapiens Skin reference:
+#### Tabula Sapiens Skin reference:

 Run in Rmd/INIT_TS_Skin_reference.Rmd